 Tips for Making the Best Indonesian Jackfruit Curry

 - Make sure to buy the tinned jackfruit that is in brine NOT in syrup.
-The sugary syrup kind will absolutely ruin your dish so be very careful to buy the right one!
+The sugary syrup would absolutely ruin your dish so be very careful to buy the right one!

 Serving Suggestions